Terms of Service

 8.7 No Guarantee.
 A bump increases the probability of a track appearing in discovery feeds but does not guarantee a specific number of impressions or streams.

-9. COPYRIGHT, DMCA, AND NOTICE-AND-TAKEDOWN
+9. COPYRIGHT AND NOTICE-AND-TAKEDOWN

 10. ARTIST CLAIM SYSTEM